 From failure cafés to rapid prototyping

-by Sarah Younas, Digital Producer, Tyne & Wear Archives & Museums
+by Sarah Younas, Digital Producer, Tyne and Wear Archives and Museums

 As part of the GIFT Action Research, we wanted to experiment with the concept of failure.
 ‘Failure’, however, turned out to be problematic and we ended up doing rapid prototyping as a ‘safer’ way to encourage a more innovative culture.